+IACRA collects information directly from the individual during the certification process.
 IACRA uses an auto fill feature that populates the application with information provided by the applicant during the certification process.
 As information is entered into IACRA, that same data will appear on the results document, such as the temporary certificate.
 Applicants are strongly encouraged to completely review their application prior to submission.
 IACRA displays a copy of the application that the applicant can review to ensure the correct information has been entered on the application.
 If corrections need to be made, the application can make the appropriate changes prior to submitting the application.
+Additionally, the Airmen Certification Branch, AFB-720, reviews all airman certificate applications and supporting documents for accuracy.
+If the application has incorrect or missing information, the application can be returned through IACRA to the FSO for correction by the ASIs or ASTs.

-Once the data is submitted via IACRA, the AVS Registry performs extensive edit checks on all data that is entered into the system.
+Once the data is submitted via IACRA, the AVS Registry performs extensive edit checks, such as address verification, on all data that is entered into the system.
 It maintains images of the documents it received from airmen as the legal record; database entries are checked against these images and the images can be referred to at any time as an authoritative source.
 The airman information is inspected by Quality Control and Quality Assurance processes to ensure accuracy.